nmaguiar/openaf-docs/docs/guides/advanced/connecting-directly-to-local-jvm-jmx.md

 ---
 layout: default
-title: "Advanced: How to connect directly to a local JVM via JMX"
+title: How to connect directly to a local JVM via JMX
-parent: Guides
+parent: Advanced
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # How to connect directly to a local JVM via JMX